atelporetti/TodoAppTestPlan/README.md

     *   **Non Funtional**

+        * Verify whether all the text boxes have a minimum and maximum length

+        * **Security**
             * Timeout Login session
             * Vulnerability to SQL inyection
-        * Verify whether all the text boxes have a minimum and maximum length.
             * Verify that password stores in a database in an encrypted format
             * Verify Automatic Login succesful when cookies are present
             * Verify User is able to Login when cookies are cleared
             * Login succesful with same credentials at different browsers at the same time
             * Login failed with diferent credentials at same browser at the same time

+        * **Performance**
+            * Baseline Test
+            * Load Test
+            * Endurance Test
-        * Atelito.87
+            * Stress Test